 Manpower, Inc. World Headquarters

-In late 2005/early 2006, SB Friedman conducted a financial review of a proposed project to accommodate a 280,000-square-foot world headquarters for Manpower Inc., a global staffing company, within Downtown Milwaukee’s Schlitz Park development.
-The project is anticipated to add more than 1,000 jobs to Downtown Milwaukee, and to contribute to the revitalization of the Park East and Beer Line areas of the city.
-The project also includes a Historic Tax Credit-financed renovation of an adjacent power plant building.
+SB Friedman conducted a financial review of a proposed project to accommodate a 280,000-square-foot world headquarters for Manpower Inc., a global staffing company, within Downtown Milwaukee’s Schlitz Park development.
+The project was anticipated to add more than 1,000 jobs to Downtown Milwaukee, and to contribute to the revitalization of the Park East and Beer Line areas of the city.
+The project also included a Historic Tax Credit-financed renovation of an adjacent power plant building.

 SB Friedman reviewed the proposed project and its need for TIF assistance and projected incremental property tax revenues likely to arise from the project.
-The firm also assisted the City extensively in negotiating the terms of TIF assistance to the project and developing a deal structure that limited City financial risk.
-The agreed-upon TIF contribution from the City is substantially less than the amount originally requested by the developer.
+We also assisted the City extensively in negotiating the terms of TIF assistance to the project and developing a deal structure that limited City financial risk.
+The agreed-upon TIF contribution from the City was substantially less than the amount originally requested by the developer.

-The agreed-upon financing structure includes construction of a parking garage, which will ultimately be owned by the City, as well as a developer guarantee to reinforce the payoff of tax increment district borrowing.
-City assistance is a combination of grant and loan financing, with debt repayment tailored to match projected project cash flows.
+The agreed-upon financing structure included construction of a parking garage, which would ultimately be owned by the City, as well as a developer guarantee to reinforce the payoff of tax increment district borrowing.
+City assistance was a combination of grant and loan financing, with debt repayment tailored to match projected project cash flows.

-Results: The Milwaukee Common Council approved financial assistance to the project in February 2006.
-The project is now complete and occupied.
+Results: The project is now complete and occupied.